JuliaQuantum/JuliaQuantum.github.io/README.md

 ##

 This is the GitHub repository for the JuliaQuantum organization's main website, [juliaquantum.github.io](http://juliaquantum.github.io/).
-On the [issue page](https://github.com/JuliaQuantum/JuliaQuantum.github.io/issues), announcements and discussions regarding the JuliaQuantum organization are also actively posted.
-The overall roadmap for the organization can be found in the [Roadmap project page](https://github.com/JuliaQuantum/Roadmap).
-The list of current projects under JuliaQuantum can be viewed on the organization's [GitHub summary page](https://github.com/JuliaQuantum).
+On the [issue page](https://github.com/JuliaQuantum/JuliaQuantum.github.io/issues), announcements and discussions regarding the JuliaQuantum organization and associated projects are also actively posted.
+Please [watch](https://help.github.com/articles/watching-repositories/) or [star](https://github.com/blog/1204-notifications-stars) this repository to receive prompt notifications of the organizational activities.

+Related: The overall roadmap for the organization can be found in the [***Roadmap*** project page](https://github.com/JuliaQuantum/Roadmap).
+The list of current projects under JuliaQuantum can be viewed on the [project summary page](http://juliaquantum.github.io/projects/).
+There is also a ***Resources*** repository storing shared resources related to our projects and organization.
+Members of JuliaQuantum org have write access to this repository, as well as the ***Roadmap*** and ***Resources*** repositories.

-To contribute to an existing project under JuliaQuantum, just go to the [corresponding repository](https://github.com/JuliaQuantum) and start forking, committing or posting issues.
-The [Basic Agreement](https://github.com/JuliaQuantum/JuliaQuantum.github.io/issues/3) describes some common knowledge for contributing.
+To become a member of JuliaQuantum, please write to *quantumjulia AT gmail.com*.
+You don't need to be a member of JuliaQuantum in order to contribute to our projects.
+The [Basic Agreement](https://github.com/JuliaQuantum/JuliaQuantum.github.io/issues/3) describes some common knowledge for memberships and contributing to JuliaQuantum.

 ## How to Edit the Website